 Why Does Back 4 Blood Keep Crashing?

-Back 4 Blood is the game that we have turned to quench our thirst for the zombie genre.
-It’s kind of poetic too since the developer of Back 4 Blood also happens to be the developer of Left 4 Dead.
+Back 4 Blood is the game we have turned to in order to quench our thirst for the zombie genre.

-However, there have also been reports of the game not working as well as it should.
+However, there have been reports of the game not running as well as it should.
 The worst is when you are playing with your friends in this epic zombie apocalypse game and the game suddenly closes.
 Has the zombie outbreak now affected our PCs?

 Just Let The Game Load

 If the game is freezing upon start-up, you might just need to be patient with it.
 Don’t try to click infinitely or keep pressing enter until something happens.
 Trust us when we say that that does absolutely nothing.

 Sometimes it could take a maximum of 20 seconds for the game to actually load.

 We’re not saying this is ideal though.
 It’s just the reality for some people, especially for lower end PCs.

 Now, if you’re trying to open the game in your PC restarts, that is a bigger problem altogether and you should keep reading on to see if there are better solutions for your issue.